Paul Scott (Oklahoma politician)

 Paul Scott is an American politician who served as a member of the Oklahoma Senate from the 43rd district between 2016 and 2020.

-Career
+He is a member of the Republican Party.

+Senate career

-Paul Scott was first elected to the Oklahoma Senate in 2016.
+Scott was first elected to the Oklahoma Senate in 2016.

-In 2020, Scott faced a contested republican primary with two challengers, Jessica Garvin and Kaity Keith.
+In 2020, Scott faced a contested Republican primary with two challengers, Jessica Garvin and Kaity Keith.

 He failed to win the first round of the Republican primary by 0.1% of the vote, forcing him into a runoff with Garvin.
 The primary was reported as being hotly contested.

 He lost a primary runoff and the Republican Party's nomination to Garvin.

 Criticism

-Scott was criticized for using campaign funds to purchase a National Rifle Association membership.
+Scott was criticized for using campaign funds to pay for membership in the National Rifle Association of America.

+In 2018, concerns were raised when Scott's company was awarded a contract for mobile X-ray services by the Oklahoma Department of Veterans Affairs.
+The Oklahoma Constitution prohibits members of the legislature from having any interest in contracts with the State.

+In 2019, he was required to formally apologize to fellow Senator Carri Hicks after tampering with her chair, causing it to give way.